Zimpl

 Download

-Thanks to Mathias Kinder and Thomas Seir Jensen there is Zimpl syntax highlightning for Emacs and Kate available.
+Thanks to Mathias Kinder and Thomas Sejr Jensen there is Zimpl syntax highlighting for Emacs and Kate available.

-Thanks to Hendrik Lüthen there is also Zimpl syntax highlightning for GtkSourceView (gEdit, medit, etc.).
+Thanks to Hendrik Lüthen there is also Zimpl syntax highlighting for GtkSourceView (gEdit, medit, etc.).

 Solver